malpern/zmk-to-kanata/docs/known_limitations.md

 **Q: My custom home row mod is not working as expected.**
 A: Standard properties (timing, flavor, bindings) are mapped.
 Check the Kanata output for comments about unmapped properties and adjust manually if needed.

+**Q: Can I use Unicode output in my Kanata config?**
+A: Unicode output is supported on macOS via Kanata's (unicode ...) action.
+It is experimental on Windows and not supported on Linux.
+On non-macOS platforms, the converter emits a warning comment instead of Unicode output.
+See the Kanata documentation for more information.